Legal expenses insurance: After-the-event legal protection insurance

 After-the-event or ATE policies insure legal actions relating to events that have already happened.
 This insurance covers an already existing dispute where, however, proceedings have not yet started or significant legal costs or disbursements have not been incurred.
 Should the case fail, ATE insurance protects the insured against the risk of having to pay own expenses and adverse costs.
 This type of cover is usually only available for disputes having high prospects of success where the insurer is likely to be able to recover his costs from the adverse party.
 It is available in Australia, Canada, and the UK.

 In the UK, solicitors who take on, for example, personal injury cases on a "no win no fee" basis may require their clients, whether defendants or plaintiffs, to take out ATE insurance so that costs will be covered if the case is lost.
 The premium payments, especially in a no win no fee arrangement, may be deferred until the conclusion of the case; thus in most cases the premium itself is self-insured.
 This insurance is often offered by solicitors and claims management companies.
 Section 46 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (which came into force on 1 April 2013) introduced an important change regarding the recoverability of the premium: before the Act went into force the policyholder could recover the premium paid from the losing party whilst now the premium has to be paid by the client out of any damages received.

 By jurisdiction

 Overview

-The European market for legal insurance is well-developed, with Germany, France and the Netherlands, representing respectively 43%, 14%, and 8% of the market.
+The European market for legal insurance is considered to be well-developed, with Germany, France and the Netherlands, representing respectively 43%, 14%, and 8% of the market.
 Legal protection insurance has become more common outside of Europe, including in Canada, Japan, South Africa and USA.
 It is also emerging in Australia, Chile, China, New Zealand and South Korea.